Designing patchy interactions to self-assemble arbitrary structures

 One of the fundamental goals of nanotechnology is to exploit selective and directional interactions between molecules to design particles that self-assemble into desired structures, from capsids, to nano-clusters, to fully formed crystals with target properties (e.g. optical, mechanical, etc.).
 Here we provide a general framework which transforms the inverse problem of self-assembly of colloidal crystals into a Boolean satisfiability problem for which solutions can be found numerically.
 Given a reference structure and the desired number of components, our approach produces designs for which the target structure is an energy minimum, and also allows to exclude solutions that correspond to competing structures.
 We demonstrate the effectiveness of our approach by designing model particles that spontaneously nucleate milestone structures such as the cubic diamond, the pyrochlore and the clathrate lattices.

 Self-assembly is a broad category of processes by which elementary components organise themselves into ordered structures~\cite{whitelam2015statistical}.
-Inspired by the ubiquity of self-assembly in the biological world, nanotechnology has long looked at self-assembly as the most promising avenue for the bottom-up realization of structures ranging from nanometer to micrometer scale with specific functional properties.

-Successful experimental examples of self-assembly processes include the realization of two-dimensional lattice~\cite{Chen2011}, fully three-dimensional crystals~\cite{chen1991synthesis,douglas2009self}, and polyhedral shells~\cite{takeda1999nanometre,bhatia2009icosahedral,liu2011supramolecular}.
-On the molecular scale, perhaps the most successful results were obtained using DNA nanotechnology.
-Short strands of DNA are prepared with sequences that can form the maximum number of base pairs only by arranging into the desired target structure.
-This principle has been exploited to self-assemble DNA origami \cite{Rothemund2006}, where thousands of short molecules can be designed to take almost any two- or three-dimensional shape.
+Inspired by its ubiquity in biology, nanotechnology has long looked at self-assembly as the most promising avenue for the bottom-up realization of structures with specific properties.
+Successful experimental examples include two-dimensional lattices~\cite{Chen2011}, fully three-dimensional crystals~\cite{chen1991synthesis,douglas2009self}, and polyhedral shells~\cite{takeda1999nanometre,bhatia2009icosahedral,liu2011supramolecular}.
+On the molecular scale, perhaps the most successful results were obtained using DNA nanotechnology, where DNA sequences are designed so that they form the maximum number of base pairs only by self-assembling into the desired target 2D or 3D shape, e.g.~DNA origami \cite{Rothemund2006}.
 Very recently, DNA origami have been crystallized into three dimensional superlattices \cite{liu2016diamond,zhang20183d}.
 At the colloidal scale, promising strategies for self-assembly include DNA-functionalized particles and patchy particles.
 In the former case, a mixture is obtained from colloids whose surface is randomly decorated with single strands of DNA such that particles of different types can selectively bind to each other.
 This strategy has led to the self-assembly of the double diamond (or B32) crystal~\cite{wang2017colloidal}.
 In the case of patchy particles, colloidal particles acquire anisotropic interactions either via their shape~\cite{van2013entropically} or via chemical patterning of their surface~\cite{zhang2004self,pawar2010fabrication,bianchi2011patchy,romano2011colloidal}.
 Hybrid solutions where patchy interactions are realized by attaching DNA sequences at well-defined positions have also been proposed~\cite{suzuki2009controlling,kim2011dna,wang2012colloids,feng2013dna}.